JaimeHyland/farming-futures/README.md

 - https://developer.mozilla.org/
 - https://www.codecademy.com/

-However, the only external source from which I directly copied was freecodecamp.org, from which I more or less directly copied the back-to-top button functionality (https://www.freecodecamp.org/news/css-only-back-to-top-button/).
-The place where I copied that code is therefore the only place in my project I have marked any code as being other than my own (though this approach probably does an injustice to Jo).
+However, the only external source from which I directly copied was freecodecamp.org, from whom I more or less directly copied the [back-to-top button functionality](https://www.freecodecamp.org/news/css-only-back-to-top-button/).

 I used https://derlin.github.io/bitdowntoc/ to generate this readme file's table of contents.
+I also used [markdowntohtml.com/](https://markdowntohtml.com/) to convert the markdown code I wrote for the explore page into raw html.

 <!-- TOC --><a name="acknowledgements-for-images-used"></a>
 ### Acknowledgements for images used